 Thermarest X-Lite vs. Nemo Tensor – similar but different.

-The Thermarest X-Lite and the Tensor Ultralight (Insulated) are arguably two of the most popular inflatable sleeping pads in backpacking right now.
+The Thermarest X-Lite and the Tensor Ultralight (Insulated) are arguably two of the most popular inflatable sleeping pads in backpacking.
 I have always used the Thermarest X-Lite, but recently I tested the Nemo Tensor on my Benton MacKaye Trail hike.

-This review will compare the two pads, highlighting the pros and cons of each sleeping pad.
-There is definitely a lot to like about both pads.
+This review will compare the two pads, highlighting the pros and cons of each one.
+There is a lot to like about both pads.

 For this review, I purchased a new Thermarest Neoair X-Lite.
-The Thermarest X-Lite has gone through some changes, and I wanted to make sure I captured these since the Tensor is new.
+The Thermarest X-Lite has undergone some changes, and I wanted to ensure I captured these since the Tensor is new.